"Leave now," Florida Gov. Rick Scott warns as Irma lashes Florida Keys

 Related: Hurricane Irma Leaves Path of Destruction in Caribbean

-Scott said Florida has been "aggressive" in its preparation for the storm, adding that there were more than 260 shelters open across the state.
+Scott said Florida has been "aggressive" in its preparation for Irma, adding that there were more than 260 shelters open across the state.
 More than 50,000 Floridians have taken shelter already, he said, adding that "there's still room for more."

 "Protecting life is our absolute top priority — there will be no resource or expense spared to protect life," he said.